roabhi/clockTs/README.md

 ### Demo

-[here is a demo](https://www.roabhi.es/clockTs).
+[Here is a demo](https://www.roabhi.es/clockTs).
 The REST service is not included in master, just the local json with all the data for the cities / timezones.

 ### Installation